 Explore a wide range of Greek and/or Latin texts on Ancient Literature and Thought MA.
-Warwick's Classics and Ancient History department, ranked 6th in the UK (REF 2014), will provide you with an intensive introduction to literary theory through an interdisciplinary approach.
+Warwick's Classics and Ancient History department will provide you with an intensive introduction to literary theory through an interdisciplinary approach.

 This new MA will foster your ability to read a wide range of Greek and/or Latin texts in the original language and to develop nuanced understanding of the methodologies and critical approaches to the study of these texts within their historical, cultural and political contexts.
 It provides an intensive introduction to literary theory tailored specifically to classicists, making it a unique pathway in the UK for classicists contemplating going on to a doctorate, and harnesses Warwick’s strong interdisciplinary links between its departments of Classics and Ancient History, English and Comparative Literary Studies, and Philosophy.

 You’ll undertake rigorous training in the close reading of texts and of Greco-Roman culture, while having flexibility to pursue your related interests – both within the field of Classics and beyond – through optional modules.
 You’ll also build subject specific, transferable skills in independent research, analysis, and communication.